Viola pedata L.

 Family - Violaceae

 Inflorescence - Single pedunculate flowers from caudex.
-Peduncles to +10cm long, glabrous, often purplish, with pair of linear bracts at or below the middle.
-Bracts to 1.3cm long, -1mm broad.
+Flower stalks not or only slightly overtopping the leaves.
+Peduncles to 10 cm long, glabrous, often purplish, with pair of linear bracts at or below the middle.
+Bracts to 1.3 cm long, 1 mm broad.

 Flowering - April - June and sometimes again in late fall.